 Introduction to Confidence Intervals in Excel

-Confidence intervals are the integral parts of Statistical Calculations for an analyst and have a major impact on the decisions that he/she takes based on the data.
+Confidence intervals are integral parts of Statistical Calculations for an analyst and have a major impact on the decisions he/she makes based on the data.
 A confidence Interval is an interval (range of values) with high chances of true population parameters lying within it.
 It seems to be one of the hardest calculations to crack on paper.
-However, with the help of Excel, you can calculate one with minimal efforts as well as a fuss.
+However, with the help of Excel, you can calculate one with minimal effort and a fuss.
 In this article, we will take a deep dig and see the process of finding a confidence interval under Excel with the help of some Excel Functions.

 The syntax for the CONFIDENCE function that allows us to find out confidence interval under Excel is as shown below:

 =CONFIDENCE.NORM(alpha, standard_dev, size) (If you are using Excel version above 2007) OR

 Both these functions work exactly the same and have no difference while calculating the confidence interval.
 These two functions use Normal Distribution or approximation towards Normal Distribution while calculating the confidence interval.

 - Alpha – The formula to compute the required argument, known as the level of significance, is by taking the reciprocal of the Confidence value.
 Thus, if you want a 95% confidence value, the significance level would be 1 – 0.95 = 0.05 or 5%.

 - standard_dev – This is a required argument specifying the sample data’s standard deviation.

 - Size – This is a required argument that specifies the number of sample points present within the sample data.

-In Statistics, in order to find out the confidence interval, we need to add and subtract the confidence value from the sample mean.
+In Statistics, we need to add and subtract the confidence value from the sample mean to find out the confidence interval.